MEDomics-UdeS/MEDomics-UdeS-website/content/en/event/2022-08-12-siboire/index.md

 # projects:
 ---

-Plusieurs membres du laboratoire se sont réunis au Siboire le 12 août en l'honneur de la fin du stage de [Clarisse Cheng]({{< relref "/authors/clarisse-cheng" >}}) qui est venue passer son été au Québec en notre compagnie.
+Several members of the laboratory met at the Siboire on August 12 in honor of the end of the internship of [Clarisse Cheng]({{< relref "/authors/clarisse-cheng" >}}) who came to spend her summer in Quebec with us.

-Bon retour en France chère Clarisse!
+We wish you a safe trip back to France, dear Clarisse!

 <div style="text-align: center;">
   {{< gallery album="2022-08-12-siboire" >}}